 (NOTE: If you want people to remember you, give them something good to eat.
 They may not remember you, but they will remember the food!)

 This was my opportunity to offer him the stroganoff (under the condition that he must share with the other priest), which he accepted.
 We chatted pleasantly for a few minutes.
-As I handed him the container, I issued the following warning, "Now keep in mind that I only have TWO good recipes according to [my personal super-villain] and you liked my pierogi, so obviously that must be one of them."
+As I handed him the container, I issued the following warning, "Now keep in mind that I only have TWO good recipes according to [my personal prodigal] and you liked my pierogi, so obviously that must be one of them."
 [Not quite true.
-I never made pierogi for my personal super villain.
+I never made pierogi for my personal prodigal.
 The pierogi I made and gave to the priests merely had some of the good elements from one of my "mediocre" recipes that I made for him.]

 "Two good recipes," repeated the priest quietly.
 It took a moment before he added with confidence, "and stroganoff is the other."